 Commercial models have just the two seats and a vast loadbay.
 The passenger-carrying Active spec is not only available with three or five doors, but the latter configuration lets you pick five or seven seats.
 Invincible spec is only offered with five doors and seven seats.

 Every version of the Land Cruiser can tow a braked trailer weighing up to 3,000kg, or an unbraked trailer of 750kg.
 Technology to help prevent a swaying trailer is also fitted as standard on every five-door.

 Few cars are built to withstand the abuse you can throw at a Land Cruiser.
 Owners all seem to agree: there aren't many cars that'll prove so dependable and trouble-free.
 Perfectly suited to life in the extremes (anyone who travels a lot will tell you Land Cruisers are a familiar sight anywhere from the equator to the Arctic), the Land Cruiser has an unrivalled reputation for toughness.

 The Land Cruiser has never been crash-tested by Euro NCAP, but safety should be reasonable, with all cars fitted with driver and passenger airbags, as well as traction and stability control.
-It’s just a shame you have to step up to the £50,000 Icon grade to get features like autonomous emergency braking as standard – as these now come included on many superminis costing around a quarter of the price.
+We’re glad to see all passenger versions of the Land Cruiser now feature autonomous emergency braking, plus road sign assist and blind-spot monitoring.